KaiesoKB/Loan-Acceptance-Project/README.md

 ## Business Questions

-1. Which customer segments are most likely to accept a person loan?
+1. Which customer segments are most likely to accept a personal loan?
 2. How does housing exposure or mortgage ownership affect loan acceptance?
-3. How does average credit card spending and credit_utilization relate to loan acceptance?
+3. How does average credit card spending and credit utilization relate to loan acceptance?
-4. Are customers with more bank products amore likely to accept a personal loan?
+4. Are customers with more bank products, more likely to accept a personal loan?
-5. How does income relative to financial obligations affect willingness to take a personal loan?
+5. How does income, relative to financial obligations, affect willingness to take a personal loan?
 6. Which features most strongly differentiate loan accepters vs non-accepters?

 ---